abrazaola/Bilbot/README.md

 Open Telegram and search the bot `@bilb0_bot` to start a conversation.

+### Commands

+You can ask to the bot information using the following commands:

+* `/agenda` for information about events.
+* `/bicis` for information about bike rental service.
+* `/asociaciones` for information about clubs.
+* `/hoteles` for information about accomodation.
+* `/restaurantes` for information about restaurants.

 Get fun with him asking information!

 ### If you want to access directly to microservices from your computer update your hosts